Anatoliy-Fedonyuk/Webreport_Racing_F1_Flask/packaging_tutorial/README.md

-# This Project: WebReport Racing F1 Flask
+# This Project: WebReport Racing F1 Flask REST API

 ### Package "WebReport Racing F1 Flask" - this software package is an open source product and is distributed free of charge
 #### Our project is developing and based on the reports of Monaco Racing 2018 with a full-fledged Restful API technology.